tawheed78/URL-Shortner/README.md

 - **QR Code Generation**: Automatically generates QR codes for each shortened URL, enabling offline access via mobile devices.
 - **Conflict Management**: Ensures that custom aliases are unique and not reused.
 - **Error Handling**: Comprehensive exception handling to ensure smooth user experience and informative feedback.
-- **Rate Limiting**: Prevents abuse by limiting the number of PDF uploads per minute.
+- **Rate Limiting**: Prevents abuse by limiting the number of requests per minute.
 - **API Documentation**: Interactive API documentation is provided via Swagger UI and Redoc.

 ---